artam1s/artam1s.github.io/_posts/2023-05-04-how-to-build-a-second-brain.markdown

 3. Making an executive summary or as I like to call it, capture the essence of the note

 The idea is that each step should not be more than 10-20% of the previous one.
 For example if your original note is 2 paragraphs, then the bolded content should be around 2-4 sentences.
 Then the highlighted parts should be just a couple of words.
 Finally, capturing the essence of a note consists of writing at the top of the note with your own words what this specific note is about.
 This is designed this way so when you are trying to retrieve the information, you can quickly skim through the summary in a matter of seconds and understand what it is about.

+{% include figure image_path="/assets/images/intermediate-packet-final.png" alt="an example of an intermediate packet after distilling the note" caption="An example of an Intermediate Packet after distilling the note" %}

 By the way, these steps don't need to be performed right after you write your note.
 They can be done in little time slots you get, like standing in line at the supermarket or waiting for the elevator.
 The idea is to make it as simple as possible to give you the flexibility of doing it when you feel like it.